 - Your soup is now ready!
 Serve this sour soup as is or with your favorite extras (see below some ideas).

 How to serve it

 If you make this soup, let me know how it turned out!
-Leave a comment and don’t forget to take a picture and tag it #refreshmyhealth on Instagram!
-Enjoy and share with someone you love!
+Leave a comment and don’t forget to #refreshmyhealth when you share a photo.
+Enjoy and share this simple vegetarian sour soup with someone you love!